Procurement

 The key difference between direct and indirect procurement is the function they address.
 While direct procurement focuses on securing the core supplies that are processed and delivered to your customers,whereas indirect procurement deals with the supply of spontaneous goods.

 The different functions of both direct and indirect procurement mean that there are differences in how both operate.
-As a result, you need to slightly tweak your approach to both branches to get them right.direct-vs-indirect-procurement
+As a result, you need to slightly tweak your approach to both branches to get them right.Infographic comparing direct and indirect procurement processes, possibly emphasizing workflow automation

 Emphasis on customer-vendor relationship